 Our ProgrammeApply Now

-Teaching for the course is research-led.
-Our faculty are specialists in the field, contributing to current debates in some of the most prestigeous acadmic journals.
-Students taking the course will be given the opportunity to engage in those debates, analyse contemporary research and develop their own research agendas.
-Together, students and faculty will explore the latest big ideas regarding some of the world's most pressing problems.
+Teaching for the course is research-informed.
+Our faculty are specialists in the field, contributing to current debates in some of the most prestigious academic journals.
+Students on MSc in International Political Theory will be given the opportunity to engage in those debates, analyse contemporary research and develop their own research agendas.
+Together, students and faculty explore the latest big ideas regarding some of the world's most pressing problems.

-All students take the two 20-credit core courses, Political Theory and International Affairs and Contemporary Political Theory.
+All students take two core courses - Political Theory and International Affairs and Contemporary Political Theory.
 Together these courses provide a grounding in normative theory and its application to a range of central issues in international affairs: global poverty, international distributive justice, just war theory, humanitarian intervention, human rights and environmental justice.

-The assessment for the core course is by two papers of 3-4,000 words each, one each Semester.
+The assessment for the core course is by two papers of 3-4,000 words each, one each semester.
 The assessment of the other courses is determined by course organisers.